BeroBrine/obsidian/Main Notes/DSA/Graphs/Topo Sort and Problems/Problems/Alien Dictionary.md

 	- The intuition occurs after that we know the alphabet will occurr in the order of the words given.
 		- badf , abd -> this shows that b must occurr before a.
 		- So what we can do is construct a directed graph that represents the edges as between the alphabets.
-	- For this question , it contains all the english alphabet words so we
+	- For this question , it contains all the english alphabet words so we need to keep track of that.
+	- First create a present vector that has those alphabet present as true , which are present in the words
+	-

 #### Edge Cases